A raccoon, a chicken house, and trotters of Tweeville – Reading Children’s books

 The Trotters of Tweeville: Zavis Damavis by Shirin Zarqa-Lederman

-elgeewrites A raccoon, a chicken house, and trotters of Tweeville - Reading Children's books Trotters
+Elgeewrites A raccoon, a chicken house, and trotters of Tweeville - Reading Children's books Trotters

 This 35 page book shares a day in the life of Zavis who tries to follow his mother’s advice of ‘Treating others like how you want to be treated’.
 I liked how the book teaches its young readers about the importance of being kind to everyone else.